-Self-Determination Theory is similar to McClelland's Human Motivation Theory, with the main difference being that you'd use McClelland's theory to motivate other people, while you'd use Self-Determination Theory to motivate yourself.
+Self-Determination Theory is similar to McClelland's Human Motivation Theory, with the main difference being that you use McClelland's theory to motivate other people, while you use Self-Determination Theory to motivate yourself.

-You can also compare Self-Determination Theory with Alderfer's ERG Theory, which uses "Growth" as a motivation factor rather than "Competence."
-(This also talks about "Existence" needs, however these are routinely addressed in most modern workplaces.)
+You can also compare Self-Determination Theory with Alderfer's ERG Theory, which uses Growth as a motivation factor rather than Competence.
+(This model also talks about Existence needs, but these are routinely addressed in most modern workplaces.)

-See our article on goal setting for an equally effective and complementary approach to self-motivation.
+See our article on goal setting for another effective approach to self-motivation.

 The theory centers on the belief that, at our most basic level, human beings are naturally motivated and curious.
 To reach our most productive and motivated state, we must meet the needs for:

 When we're meeting all of these needs, we're productive, motivated, and engaged.
-However, when one or more are missing, we can struggle with our motivation.
+However, when one or more of these elements are missing, we can struggle with our motivation.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!